- You can submit a COLLECT STATISTICS request in the following ways:

 - You cannot specify the SUMMARY option with column references or USING options.

-- When you recollect statistics on a column or index, Teradata Database automatically updates the table-level demographics.
+- When you recollect statistics on a column or index, the database automatically updates the table-level demographics.

 The following rules apply to using COLLECT STATISTICS.